thanasinb/install_mern_stack/README.md

 ```
 Menu -> Sketch -> Include Library -> Manage Libraries…
 ```
-Search for `PubSubClient` which is contributed by Nick O'Leary and install it.
+Search for `PubSubClient` which is contributed by Nick O'Leary and install it.<br>
 Then, use the code provided in the above link to test the message publishing.

 # Installing MongoDB